-We are also aware of the Gambling Commission Codes of Practice as regards this licensing objective, in relation to specific premises.
+The licensing authority is also aware of the Gambling Commission Codes of Practice in regard to this licensing objective, in relation to specific premises.
 As regards the term "vulnerable persons" it is noted that the Gambling Commission does not seek to offer a definition but states that "it will for regulatory purposes assume that this group includes people who gamble more than they want to; people who gambling beyond their means; and people who may not be able to make informed or balanced decisions about gambling due to a mental impairment, alcohol or drugs."
-We will consider this licensing objective on a case by case basis.
+The licensing authority will consider this licensing objective on a case by case basis.